helenzina/Web-Optimized-Smart-Resource-Allocation/README.md

  ## Usage

-Here are some screenshots of the web application running showing the features mentioned:
+Here are some screenshots of the system running showing the features mentioned:
 <table>
   <tr>
     <td>